Ahad19931/DjangoProjects/Ecommerce_website/README.md

-It is an ecommerce website developed with python Django framework.
+It is an e-commerce website developed with Python Django framework.
 It has the following functionality,

-- Allows the user to continue shopping as a guest as well as logged in member.
+Allows the user to continue shopping as a guest as well as a logged-in member.
-- Has the fully funtional checkout proccedure with the paypal and debitcard checkout as the two option.
+Has the fully functional checkout procedure with the PayPal and debit card checkout as the two options.

 1) The app can be run on the local host using the command, python manage.py runserver